madpsy/xpa125b_controller/README.md

  In essense this operates as an API translation layer to rigctl.

- If you want to use rigctl for band selection but prefer PTT to be via the control cable you can set `rigctl_hybrid` to `true`.
-This will reduce PTT latency.
+ If you want to use rigctl for band selection but prefer PTT to be via the control cable you can set `hybrid` to `true`.

  If you are using `rigctld` on Windows you need a recent version of Hamlib due to a bug I discovered while developing this controller.
 More details here: https://github.com/Hamlib/Hamlib/issues/873.